Towards an improved understanding of $\eta \to \gamma^* \gamma^*$: Introduction

 The paper is structured as follows.
-In the next section we briefly recapitulate the formalism of Ref.~\cite{gam*gam} for the single off-shell $\eta$ transition form factor, based on dispersive representations of the $\eta\to\pi\pi\gamma$ amplitude discussed in Refs.~\cite{Stollenwerk,Kubis:2015sga}.
-Subsequently the formalism is extended to the double off-shell form factor of interest here.
-In Sec.~\ref{sec:para} we discuss the parametrization used for $F_{\eta\gamma\gamma^*}(Q_2^2)$ with $Q_2^2>1\GeV^2$, which is beyond the range of applicability of the dispersive approach employed in this work.
-In Sec.~\ref{sec:results} we present and discuss the results of our analysis without and with the inclusion of the $a_2$ contribution, as well as the impact on the $\eta$ transition form factor.
-We close with a summary and discussion.
+In Sect.~\ref{sec:disp} we generalize the formalism of Ref.~\cite{Hanhart:2013vba} to the doubly-virtual $\eta$ transition form factor, based on amplitudes for $\eta\to\pi^+\pi^-\gamma^*$.
+Subsequently, we show how the dispersive representations for $\eta\to\pi^+\pi^-\gamma$ discussed in Refs.~\cite{Stollenwerk:2011zz,Kubis:2015sga} can be extended to the virtual-photon case of interest here.
+In Sect.~\ref{sec:para} we discuss the parameterization used for virtualities beyond $1\GeV^2$, which are beyond the range of applicability of the dispersive approach employed in this work.
+In Sect.~\ref{sec:results} we present and discuss the results of our analysis of $e^+e^-\to\eta\pi^+\pi^-$ total and differential cross section data, without and with the inclusion of the $a_2$ contribution.
+Section~\ref{sec:etaTFF} reflects on the impact of our findings for the $\eta$ transition form factor.
+We close with a summary and discussion; some technicalities are relegated to an appendix. \esp